Osome101/Filmaking-Heart-Monitor/README.md

 This is a python program written by Osome101.
-All rights go to Osome101.
+All credit goes to Osome101.

 # Installation